Oral Health

 What Procedures Do Endodontists Perform?

-Endodontists spend most of their time diagnosing and treating root canals.
-Although, they also specialize in endodontic retreatment, endodontic surgery, and trauma-related dental injuries:
+However, they also specialize in endodontic retreatment, endodontic surgery, and trauma-related dental injuries:

 Root Canal Treatment

-Endodontists specialize in root canal treatment, also known as endodontic treatment or root canal therapy.
-During the procedure, an endodontist removes the infected dental pulp within the patient's tooth.
-Root canal therapy saves the tooth and eliminates the need for extraction.
+Endodontists specialize in root canal treatment, also called endodontic treatment or root canal therapy.
+A root canal is necessary when the pulp within a tooth is severely infected or damaged.Root canal treatment involves removing the infected pulp within a tooth.
+It saves the tooth and eliminates the need for extraction.

-root canal procedure NewMouth
+render of root canal

 On average, endodontists complete 25 root canals per week, while general dentists perform about two per week.

-Dental Implants
+Dental Extraction and Implants

-Then, a dental crown is placed on top of the implant and becomes the only visible part of the artificial tooth.
-Common indicators for implant placement include:
+Then, a dental crown goes on top of the implant and becomes the only visible part of the artificial tooth.

-• Tooth decay — if a tooth with extreme decay is left untreated, it commonly results in tooth loss.
+• Tooth decay — If a tooth with extreme decay is left untreated, it commonly results in tooth loss.

-• Periodontal disease — a severe gum disease that causes inflammation, tooth infections, and eventually bone loss.
+• Periodontal disease — A severe gum disease that causes inflammation, tooth infections, and eventually bone loss.

-• Trauma or injury — damaged teeth caused by an injury, car accident, or fall can lead to complete tooth loss, partial tooth loss, or small chips.
+• Trauma or injury — Damaged teeth caused by an injury, car accident, or fall can lead to complete tooth loss, partial tooth loss, or small chips.

 Endodontic Retreatment